durgamdileep/Jpa/DB optimize/Questions.md

 ```
 - Here, `each row from the Employee table` is automatically converted into an `Employee` entity.

+### ✅ Advantages
+- 🌐 Database independent (portable across DBs)
+- 🧩 Object-oriented (uses entities & fields, not tables & columns)
+- 🔄 Automatic mapping to entity objects
+- 🛡️ Safer and easier to maintain
+- ⚡ Works well with JPA features (caching, lazy loading, relationships)

+### ❌ Disadvantages
+- 🚫 Limited access to database-specific features
+- 🐢 Can be less efficient for complex or highly optimized queries
+- ❌ Not suitable for vendor-specific SQL functions
+- 🔍 Debugging can be harder (JPQL → SQL translation is hidden)

 ## 🗄️ Native SQL Query